antiguru/rahmen/README.md

 Other than that, it is possible to flexibly process the incoming string and build the output accordingly.
-We have used a positional approach in our processing, which identifies a certain match in the metadata items list and then manipulates items at a postion relative to this match (see the configuration file example we have published).
+We have used a positional approach in our processing, which identifies a certain match in the metadata items list and then manipulates items at a position relative to this match (see the configuration file example we have published).

 After the items list is returned from the Python code, once more, and this time unconditionally, empties will be dropped, multiples uniquified, and the final output line will be concatenated from the items using the separator.

-###Resource consumption
+### Resource consumption

 Rahmen is designed to run on low-power devices, such as the Raspberry Pi 1 (in fact it was specifically created to build a digital picture frame out of an old monitor and an old Raspberry Pi 1 due to the lack of